 Your acceptance of risk as an entrepreneur makes your personal balance sheet profile greatly different from most professions.
 You chose a non-W2 earning lifecycle where cash flows and earnings vary greatly.
 Financing a home as an entrepreneur warrants a mortgage lending discussion with a distinct understanding of atypical finances.
-Like most SVB Private Bank clients, you require a mortgage advisor familiar with venture financing, private equity, and post-IPO planning who can help make home financing a simple and smooth process.
+Like most SVB Private clients, you require a mortgage advisor familiar with venture financing, private equity, and post-IPO planning who can help make home financing a simple and smooth process.

 First a holistic financial review